 A major in Hispanic Studies consists of a minimum of 40 credits including the following required courses: 212, 311, and 312 plus at least six four-credit courses in HISP numbered 320 and higher, plus 394, and may include 12 transfer credits for study abroad.
 HISP 212 is a prerequisite for all 300-level courses; it also fulfills one course of the Common Curriculum Humanities requirement (HM).
-Students who test out of 212, 311 and/or 312 must take additional 300 level courses beyond 312 to complete the total 40 major credits.
 Students pursuing a major in Hispanic Studies must take at least one course each in the areas of literature, culture, and linguistics beyond HISP 312.
 All majors are required to study abroad a minimum of one semester in a Spanish-speaking country.
-Students who are unable, for whatever reason, to participate in a semester-long study abroad program, can fulfill this requirement through an Internship or a summer program only with the approval of the department chair.
+Students who are unable, for whatever reason, to participate in a semester-long study abroad program, can fulfill this requirement through an internship only with the approval of the department chair.
 In order to ensure a well-balanced program, no student may apply more than 12 credits towards the major in any one semester, whether on campus or abroad.
 No more than 8 credits for upper division courses transferred from another U.S. institution can be applied to the major.
 Courses in literature in translation may not be counted toward a major or minor.
 All majors must complete the Capstone Course (HISP 394).
 All seniors must enroll in HISP 394.
 This 4 credit course is offered every fall.
 Minor: